holderbp/nlme_mcmc/README.md

 ## Theoretical background and implementation of Mixed-Effect Models

-A mixed-effects statistical model (or, in Bayesian language, a Bayesian Hierarchical Model) is applied to datasets where the responses of multiple "individuals" has been measured.
+A mixed-effects statistical model (or, in Bayesian language, a Bayesian Hierarchical Model) is applied to datasets where the responses of multiple "individuals" have been measured.
 Instead of assuming that all explanatory parameters for the responses of different individuals are independent, one assumes that some are random variables drawn from a (as yet unknown) distribution over the population of all individuals.

 Bayesian inference for a mixed-effects model follows the standard inference protocol (i.e., applying Bayes Theorem for probability densities), but two implementation assumptions are made:
 * the prior density for a parameter that is assumed to be drawn from a population distribution is expressed in terms of its conditional prior with respect to that distribution, and
-* the likelihood function is assumed to be independent of the parameters associated to those population distributions.
+* the likelihood function is assumed to be independent of the parameters that specify those population distributions.

 To implement this, we allow for four types of parameters:

-* INDIV_POP: Individual-specific parameters that are assumed to be drawn from a distribution over the population of individuals.
+* `indiv_pop`: Individual-specific parameters that are assumed to be drawn from a distribution over the population of individuals.
 In a standard mixed-effects model, these are the "random effects" (although often only the deviation from the population mean is called a random effect).
-* INDIV_NOPOP: Individual-specific parameters, but without any assumption of being drawn from a distribution.
+* `indiv_nopop`: Individual-specific parameters, but without any assumption of being drawn from a distribution.
-* POP: Parameters associated to specifying the population distribution(s).
+* `pop`: Parameters associated to specifying the population distribution(s).
-* OTHER: Other parameters, for example those that are assumed to have a common value for all individuals, or those specifying the error-model for the calculation of log-likelihood.
+* `other`: Other parameters, for example those that are assumed to have a common value for all individuals, or those specifying the error-model for the calculation of log-likelihood.

 Bayes theorem for densities (for a particular data set, *d*, a particular chosen model hypothesis, *Hk*, and associated parameters, *theta*) is: